It’s easy to think that the only thing you need to do is write some blog posts.

 The reason why is because people don’t come to your blog to hear about you.
 They come to your blog because they are looking for help with something.
 They are trying to figure out how to accomplish a goal and you talking about yourself for 27 paragraphs probably isn’t going to do it for them.

 If you aren’t writing for your audience, then your audience won’t care about what you write.
+Blogging is a great job for introverts, but you do still have to think about your audience.

 2. Can you get enough substance out of it?